bgoonz/docs-collection/github/rest/reference/reactions.md

 ---
 title: Reactions
-intro: 'The Reactions API enables you to create, list and delete the reactions on comments.'
+intro: "The Reactions API enables you to create, list and delete the reactions on comments."
 redirect_from:
   - /v3/reactions
 versions:
-  fpt: '*'
+  fpt: "*"
-  ghes: '*'
+  ghes: "*"
-  ghae: '*'
+  ghae: "*"
 topics:
   - API
 miniTocMaxHeadingLevel: 3